t3kt/raytk/docs/_reference/operators/material/diffuseContrib.md

     - label: Oren-Nayar
       name: orennayar
     name: Method
+    summary: The type of diffuse shading to use.
+Different methods support different combinations of the other parameters.
   - label: Roughness
     name: Roughness
   - label: Albedo
     name: Albedo
   status: beta
+  summary: A material element that provides diffuse light contribution.

 ---

+A material element that provides diffuse light contribution.